ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 Python syntax has many more similarities with natural languages, and we will discover more throughout this tutorial.
 Hopefully this will make learning the Python language more intuitive (and fun, as we can compare it to human languages (well, English...)).

 Here is one more bonus round.
 Can you guess what might happen if we ran this Python code?
+(This will be a bit trickier if you are new to programming, but have a go.)

 ```python
 tastyword = "chocolate"